open-contracting/kingfisher-collect/docs/index.rst

 OCDS Kingfisher Scrape
 ======================

-Kingfisher Scrape is a tool for downloading OCDS data and storing it on disk and/or sending it to an instance of `Kingfisher Process <https://kingfisher-process.readthedocs.io/>`_ for processing.
+.. include:: ../README.rst

 You can:

--  :doc:`Download data to your computer, by installing Kingfisher Scrape<use-cases/local>`
+-  :doc:`Download data to your computer, by installing Kingfisher Scrape<local>`
--  :doc:`Download data to a remote server, by using Scrapyd<use-cases/scrapyd>`
+-  :doc:`Download data to a remote server, by using Scrapyd<scrapyd>`

 You can also try using Kingfisher Scrape with `Scrapy Cloud <https://scrapinghub.com/scrapy-cloud>`_.